 With this attribute, you’re telling the search engines what to do with your pages:

-So now you know that meta tags actually have a very real impact on search engine marketing.
-You know that meta tags can:
+We’ve talked about the ways in which meta tags can have a very real impact on search engine marketing.
+In summary: